gtvj/gtvj.github.io/_posts/2018-03-30-piping-and-xargs.md

   2. `grep` is passed the `-v` argument which inverts its behaviour, returning everything **but** `file.txt`
   3. The output of `grep` is then piped into `xargs` which in turn passes each result to `rm` (which removes each item passed to it). _Note: the `-t` argument simply shows the resulting command that is run by `xargs`_

-I thought that was a nice simple way of achieving what I needed and, since it also neatly demonstrates how piping and `xargs` works, I thought I&#8217;d post it here.
+I thought that was a nice simple way of achieving what I needed and, since it also neatly demonstrates how piping and `xargs` works, I thought I'd post it here.

 ## Using xargs with commands that take two arguments